abdonkath/MTA_Ridership/README.md

 ARIMA has 3 variables:
 1) AR (Auto-Regressive): uses past values as inputs in regression
 2) I (Integrated): the data is stationary
 3) MA (Moving Average): uses past errors as inputs in regression

 Before fitting the model, we prepared subway's data by splitting into training and testing.
+And then, from statsmodels.tsa.stattools import adfuller

+#Runs Adf test
+result = adfuller(train['Subway'])

+print('ADF Statistic:', result[0])
+print('p-value:', result[1])